 Who is harmed by this approach?
 Anyone holding dollar-denominated assets like US Treasuries and bonds or receiving a fixed income from annuities, pensions, and Social Security.
 Even an inflation rate of 2% per year means our purchasing power will be halved within a few decades.
 But we don’t think inflation will stop at 2%, and we are not alone.
 If legendary investor Stanley Druckenmiller is right, we will be facing devastating inflation.

 It’s no surprise that holders of US Treasuries are becoming very concerned, as they should, about the prospects of losing their purchasing power.
 These days, you would have to be pretty naive to hold US Treasuries when your yield is close to zero and your underlying asset is being debased.

 In fact, the second-largest holder of US Treasuries—the Chinese government, with over $1 trillion—is now selling them.

-After recently selling 20% of their US Treasuries, the National People’s Congress Financial and Economic Affairs Committee announced last week that China would aim to hold $800 billion in US debt “under normal circumstances” but added that “It might sell all of its US bonds in an extreme case, like a military conflict.”
+After recently selling 20% of their US Treasuries, the National People’s Congress Financial and Economic Affairs Committee announced in September that China would aim to hold $800 billion in US debt “under normal circumstances” but added that “It might sell all of its US bonds in an extreme case, like a military conflict.”
 Um, is that China’s way of subtly hinting they will weaponize their holdings of US debt by selling it to hurt the dollar?

 Ponder this: What happens if other world powers begin dumping their US Treasury holdings and stop accepting US currency in international trade?
 Answer: The dollar’s current status as the world’s reserve currency and its value (what’s left of it) would completely collapse.

 Recently, the dollar’s decline has been slowing.
-After all it had its steepest single-month decline in a decade this past July.
+After all, it had its steepest single-month decline in a decade this past July.
 Nothing goes up or down in a straight line.
 Hence, precious metals recently consolidated as well.

 The Calm Before the Storm